 - Practitioner Literature: Practitioner literature includes idea and activity books, items noted as containing reproducible activities (such as science laboratory experiments), books emphasizing practical teaching methods, and books on developing behavioral objectives and lesson plans.
 Additional books collected include insightful teaching anecdotes/tips as well as those that contain suggestions for parents and beginning school administrators.

-- Audiovisual Materials and Other Nonprint Media: These include a variety of formats, including DVDs, videotapes and computer software, and are located in Media Services on the lower level.
-Math manipulatives and other such materials are located in the CMC within the elephant shelving unit.
+- Audiovisual Materials and Other Nonprint Media: These include a variety of formats.
+DVDs are located in Media Services on the lower level.
+Math manipulatives are located in the CMC within the elephant shelving unit.

 Larissa Gerstel Critical Literacy Collection (LGCLC):

 Items from this collection may be checked out by American University affiliates.
 The LGCLC materials are located inside of Rm.
 312 on the University Library's third floor.
 Others are welcome to use materials on site.
 To learn more about the history of this collection and the work of SETH alumna Larissa (Rozek) Gerstel, please visit this site.

 - Juvenile Literature: This 5,000+ collection of multicultural juvenile (children's and young adult) literature supports the School of Education, Teaching and Health's mission to introduce its students (and their eventual pupils) to issues of social justice and global understanding through the framework of critical literacy.

 - Fiction and nonfiction works are shelved in the CMC by their assigned Library of Congress call number.
 Children's and young adult fiction mostly are shelved at the PZ 7 call number.
 Nonfiction call numbers will differ depending on subject matter.